UCD-Physics/UCD_Physics_Labs_MKDocs/docs/index.md

 date: 2025-05-21
 ---

-# Welcome to the UCD Advanced Physics Labs!
+# Welcome to the UCD Advanced Physics Laboratories!

-This site is to provide general information and documentation for Python, Computer Interfacing and Data Analysis in the Advanced Physics Laboratories (APL).
+This site is to provide general information and documentation for [Python](/documentation/python/python_overview), computer-based [Data Acquisition](/documentation/dacq/dacq_main) and [Data Analysis](/documentation/data_analysis/da) in the Advanced Physics Laboratories (APL).

-# We are located in Beech Hill!
+## We are located in Beech Hill!

 From September 2023 the UCD School of Physics has relocated to Beech Hill whilst the Science Phase III upgrade is in progress.